MeteoSwiss/probtest/README.md

 poetry run probtest {command} --help
 ```

-### Example: Check the output of an ICON experiment with an test build compared to a reference build
+### Example: Check the output of an ICON experiment with a test build compared to a reference build

-Objective: Run an `exp_name` ICON experiment with an test build and check if the
+Objective: Run an `exp_name` ICON experiment with a test build and check if the
 output of the test is within a perturbed ensemble of the reference build.
 This is in particular used to validate a GPU build against a CPU reference.